 SSID name - input the SSID name (sometimes called the AP name) to which QK-W017 will connect.
 It is important to ensure that no blank spaces are inadvertently introduced, and that case sensitive names are checked.
-Press ‘Save’ and wait for the Gateway to respond.
+Press ‘Save’ and wait for the Gateway to respond (SSID Name is xxxxxx).

 Password - input the password for accessing the AP and press ‘Save’.
+Wait for the Gateway to respond (Password is xxxxxx).

-A message to turn off and re-power QK-W017 should be returned as above.Quark-elec has noticed that, for some old type access points, there may be connection problems with QK-W017 if the AP security type is set as ‘WEP’.
+Quark-elec has noticed that, for some old type access points, there may be connection problems with QK-W017 if the AP security type is set as ‘WEP’.
 So, if the operator has an access problem, please change the security type to ‘WPA’ or ‘WPA2’, and avoid using ‘WEP’ on the wireless router.

-Press ‘Switch to station mode’ and wait 2 to 3 minutes (depending on the AP signal conditions) until the APP shows the switching process has completed, as shown above.
-Close the APP.
+Press ‘Switch to station mode’ and wait 2 to 3 minutes (depending on the AP signal conditions) until the APP shows the switching process has completed, as shown above (Switching process finished.
+Please re-power QK-W017 and re-open the APP.).
+Close the APP and re-power QK-W017.

 Resetting QK-W017